voxpelli/node-format-microformat/README.md

 * **deriveLanguages** – an array defining what languages, using [ISO 639-3](https://en.wikipedia.org/wiki/ISO_639-3), to autodetect – or `true` to try and autodetect everything
 * **filenameStyle** – a filename style in the same form as the Jekyll [permalink style](https://jekyllrb.com/docs/permalinks/).
 Should not include file extension.
 Defaults to: `_posts/:year-:month-:day-:slug`
 * **filesStyle** – the filename style of uploaded files, in an extended form of the Jekyll [permalink style](https://jekyllrb.com/docs/permalinks/).
 Should not include file extension, but should include `:filesslug`.
 Defaults to: `media/:year-:month-:slug/:filesslug`
+* **layoutName** – the name of a layout that overrides the default `micropubpost` one, or `false` to remove the layout completely from the front matter
 * **permalinkStyle** – a Jekyll [permalink style](https://jekyllrb.com/docs/permalinks/).
 Defaults to Jekyll's default: `date`

-`filenameStyle`, `filesStyle` and `permalinkStyle` can all be set directly or through a callback that's given some data and that callback might either return a value directly or return a `Promise` that eventually resolves to the value.
+`layoutName`, `filenameStyle`, `filesStyle` and `permalinkStyle` can all be set directly or through a callback that's given some data and that callback might either return a value directly or return a `Promise` that eventually resolves to the value.

 ## Methods